quicbit-js/qb-utf8-ez/readme.md

 ## buffer(value, options)

+same as utf8 (old function name)

+## utf8(value, options)

-// Return an array of UTF-8 encoded bytes for the given value 'v'
-// v may be:
+    Return an array or buffer of UTF-8 encoded bytes for the given value 'v' v may be:

-//
-// options:
+    options:
+        ret_type:        (string) 'array', 'buffer', or 'uint8array' - the type to create and return.
-//      fill_to_length: <integer> if set, a buffer of the given length will be returned, filled with encoded values
+        fill_to_length:  (integer) if set, an array of the given length will be returned, filled with encoded values copied from v.
-//                                copied from v.
-Invalid truncated encodings are replaced with the
+                         Invalid truncated encodings are replaced with the fill_byte.
-//                                option.fill_byte value (defaults to ascii '.').
-//      fill_byte: <string>       defaults to '.'.
-This ascii padding will be used to fill end of buffer to avoid truncated encodings.
+        fill_byte:       (integer or string) ascii code or single character string used if needed to fill buffer at the end to prevent truncated utf8.
-//

-Convert a value to a buffer (array) of UTF-8 encoded bytes.

-    options
-        beg:            index to start reading (inclusive)
-        end:            index to end reading (exclusive)
-        fill_to_length  if set, a buffer of this length is returned, filled with repeating inserts of the value after it is converted to UTF-8.

 For convenience, <code>value</code> may be: